About the Selwyn District

 Bounded by braided rivers, the sensational Selwyn District ranges from the Pacific Ocean, across the Canterbury Plains, to the spectacular Southern Alps.
 Whether you visit for a day or stay for an entire winter, Selwyn is an amazing playground for all outdoor enthusiasts.

-The Selwyn District is home to six of the Chill mountains.
+The Selwyn District is home to five of the Chill mountains.
 Cheeseman and Porters are two family favourites of Christchurch residents with terrain suitable for all levels of skiing.
 Broken River has a friendly atmosphere, social & sunny day lodge and great terrain.
-Craigieburn consists of two large basins that encompass a diverse range of intermediate and advanced terrain from wide open powder bowls to steep and technical chutes.
 Mt Olympus is one of those ski areas with an impressive reputation, its terrain is amazing and it boasts the highest hot tub in NZ.
 Finally, Temple Basin is a rewarding and exhilarating place to stay, ski, and ride, it provides total detachment from 'life in the fast lane' but with all the comforts of home.

 Cheeseman has a distinctive family friendly atmosphere as well as offering diverse terrain for all abilities and loads of great facilities.
 The main runs are accessed by 2 T-bars lifts and there are easy trails down courtesy of extensive grooming.